Lexuzieel/jquery-fullscreen/README.md

 # Caveats

 * There is no cross-browser way to programmatically trigger the fullscreen state.
-* This has only been tested in Safari (OS X), Google Chrome, and Firefox.
+* This has only been tested in Safari (OS X), Google Chrome, Opera, and Firefox.
 Support for more browsers is coming soon.